netlify/staticgen/source/projects/qgoda.md

 ## Pronunciation

 It is pronounced "yagoda" and it means strawberry in Bulgarian and other Slavic languages.
 The cyrillic letter "ya" is commonly transcribed as "q" because it resembles the original cyrillic letter "я".

+## Getting Started

+After [installing Qgoda](http://www.qgoda.net/en/docs/installation/) or getting the [Docker image](https://github.com/gflohr/qgoda#user-content-run-qgoda-in-docker-container) going, try one of the following inside an empty(!) directory of your choice:

+* `qgoda init gflohr/essential`: a complete blog without any styling
+* `qgoda init gflohr/default`: same as above but with development web server, webpack, ...
+* `qgoda init gflohr/multilang`: same as above but multi-lingual
+* `qgoda init gflohr/minimal`: if all of the above is just too much and you want to control everything yourself